Skip to main content

 The Vancouver mortgage market in 2026

-As of 2026, the benchmark home price in Vancouver is roughly $1,950,000 (British Columbia, population ~675k).
-Highest-priced market in Canada.
-Multi-cultural service mandatory.
-At that benchmark, 20% down is about $390,000, and you’d need roughly $294,000 in household income to qualify after the stress test — the greater of your contract rate + 2% or 5.25%.
-Put 5% down and you’re in for about $97,500 plus a default-insurance premium: a smaller cash outlay now for a slightly higher monthly payment.
+As of 2026, the average home price in Vancouver is roughly $1,950,000 (British Columbia, population ~675k).
+Vancouver is Canada's highest-priced market, so down-payment sourcing, gifted funds and global-income documentation are central to almost every file, and multilingual service is essential.
+Westside detached homes and the dense Yaletown and Mount Pleasant condo markets are entirely separate financing worlds.
+At that price, 20% down is about $390,000, and you’d need roughly $351,000 in household income to qualify at the stress-test rate of 7.04% — the greater of your contract rate + 2% or 5.25%.
+Homes at this price cannot be default-insured, so 20% — about $390,000 — is the legal minimum down, not an upgrade option.
 We model your exact Vancouver numbers — price band, down payment, and the stress test — before you ever write an offer.

 What it really costs to buy in Vancouver

 Your down payment is only part of the cash you need to close.
-Budget the full stack: the down payment ($97,500–$390,000 at this benchmark), a CMHC, Sagen, or Canada Guaranty insurance premium if you put less than 20% down (financed into the mortgage), BC Property Transfer Tax (1% on the first $200,000, 2% to $2M, 3% above), and closing costs — legal fees, title insurance, inspection, and appraisal — of roughly 1.5–4% of the price.
+Budget the full stack: the down payment ($390,000 minimum — this price band cannot be insured), BC Property Transfer Tax (1% on the first $200,000, 2% to $2M, 3% above), and closing costs — legal fees, title insurance, inspection, and appraisal — of roughly 1.5–4% of the price.
 First-time buyers may qualify for a full or partial Property Transfer Tax exemption under the program thresholds.
 We give you the exact cash-to-close for your Vancouver purchase up front, so nothing is a surprise at the lawyer’s office.

 Who we help in Vancouver

-Highest-priced market in Canada.
-Multi-cultural service mandatory.
-That mix is exactly where a broker earns its keep.
-We place the files the big banks decline: self-employed and business-for-self borrowers whose real income doesn’t show on a T4, newcomers using international credit, investors scaling a GVA rental portfolio, and borrowers rebuilding after bruised credit or needing fast private financing.
+Vancouver's buyer mix is exactly where a broker earns its keep.
+We place the files the big banks decline: self-employed and business-for-self borrowers whose real income doesn’t show on a T4, newcomers using international credit, investors scaling a GVA real-estate rental portfolio, homeowners using debt consolidation to roll high-interest debt into their mortgage, and borrowers rebuilding after bruised credit or needing fast private financing.
 Across 100+ lenders, we match each Vancouver file to the lender most likely to say yes — and there’s no fee to you on A-lender files.

 Why a local Vancouver broker beats the bank branch